MediaArea/MediaConch_SourceCode/Documentation/REST.md

 Parameters:

-* args:              Array of Arguments
+* args:              Array of arguments

 - file:              String: Name of the file to analyze
 - id:                Integer: a unique id for the request
-- force:             Boolean: force to analyze the file even if registered in database (introduce in v1.1)
+- force:             Boolean: force to analyze the file even if registered in database (introduced in v1.1)

 ##### Response